Skip to content

 3.2

 Information about credit rating is collected from Creditinfo after the applicant has granted their consent.
 If credit rating cannot be collected due to defaults or if the credit rating is C3 or lower, the loan application will be denied.
+In special cases the assessment may be based on information from the applicant's home state in cases where the applicant has recently moved to Iceland, given that the rating uses similar assessment methods to Creditinfo.

 3.3